The Vanoise National Park

 Vanoise National Park celebrates its 60th anniversary

 1963-2023In 2023, the Vanoise National Park celebrates its 60th anniversary.
-All summer long, numerous events, outings and workshops will be organized in Aussois and throughout Haute Maurienne Vanoise.
-This anniversary is an opportunity to look back on the road travelled since the Park's creation, to discover or rediscover its riches, to meet the professionals who work for and in the Park...
+All summer long, numerous events, outings and workshops are being organized at Aussois and throughout Haute Maurienne Vanoise.
+This anniversary is an opportunity to look back on the progress made since the creation of the Park, to discover or rediscover its riches, to meet the professionals who work for and in the Park...

-The central zone of the Vanoise National Park, called "Heart", is a strictly protected area with regulations that promote the biodiversity of landscapes, environments, species and preserve the cultural and mountain heritage.
+The core zone of the Parc national de la Vanoise, known as the "Cœur", is a strictly protected area with regulations that promote the biodiversity of landscapes, environments and species, and preserve the cultural and mountain heritage.

-The "Heart" of the Vanoise National Park is strictly protected and certain rules must be respected so that the fauna and flora can flourish (no picking, dogs forbidden in particular).
-However, the Park remains an area of freedom where it is possible to practice many activities such as hiking, mountaineering, fishing...
-Bivouacs are possible on the sites provided for this purpose near the huts.
+The "heart" of the Vanoise National Park is strictly protected, and certain rules must be respected to ensure that the flora and fauna can flourish (e.g. no picking, no dogs).
+However, the Park remains a place of freedom where you can enjoy a wide range of activities, including hiking, mountaineering and fishing.
+Bivouacs are possible on sites set aside for this purpose near the refuges.

 Access to the Heart of the Park

-By chairlift, mountain bike or car from the villageFrom Aussois, the "Heart" zone of the Vanoise National Park is very easily accessible.
-In summer, you can take the Grand Jeu chairlift, the path leading to the "Cœur" area is just a few meters from the arrival.
-It is also possible to go up by car or by mountain bike by the road of the dams.
+By chairlift, mountain bike or car from the villageFrom Aussois, the "Cœur" area of the Vanoise National Park is easily accessible.
+In summer, you can take the Grand Jeu chairlift; the path leading to the "Cœur" area is just a few metres from the finish.
+It's also possible to go up by car or mountain bike via the route des barrages.
 By car, park at the Plan d'Amont parking lot.
-A wide path allows you to go up gently along the lake of Plan d'Amont until the bridge of the Sétéria.
-The access is possible for mountain bikes up to this point, so you are already in the heart of the Park.
-You can then continue on foot to the Râteau d'Aussois (one of the 3000 m summits of Haute Maurienne Vanoise accessible to all in summer) or walk to the superb Fond d'Aussois valley under the whistles of the marmots.
+A wide path takes you gently up the Plan d'Amont lake to the Sétéria bridge.
+Mountain bikes can be used up to this point, so you're already in the heart of the park.
+You can then continue on foot to the Râteau d'Aussois (one of the 3000 m summits of Haute Maurienne Vanoise accessible to all in summer) or stroll down to the superb Fond d'Aussois valley under the whistles of the marmots.

 The Park in figures